PerlineDemange/non-cognitive/TWAS/readme.md

 We followed the detailed guidelines from the FUSION website.
 We run the TWAS on the cluster computer with the script: *TWAS_brain_noncog.bash* (identical procedure for Cog).

-We merged the results (shunked per chromosomes) with *combine_chr_files.txt*.
+We merged the results (chunked per chromosomes) with *combine_chr_files.txt*.
 As recommended by Gusev et al. we do not include the MHC region of chromosome 6 in our final results.

 Figure SX was created with *Twas_comparison.R*. **Need to clean up and add this script**